Shotbow/fudawiki-files/hanafuda/games.md

 - Tensho

 # Modern Games
 This is a list of contemporary creations to be played with a hanafuda deck.
-It is subdivided by game creator.
+It is subdivided by game creator, which are alphabetized by last name when available.
+## CC
+- Sangohana (Coral Flowers)
 ## Robert Goodwin
 - Gardening
 ## IndianWolf Studios